ergo-services/ergo/docs/basics/links-and-monitors.md

 But sometimes you want to handle exit signals explicitly.
 Actors can enable exit signal trapping through `act.Actor`.
 When trapping is enabled, exit signals are delivered as `gen.MessageExit*` messages to your `HandleMessage` callback.
 You can examine the signal, check the termination reason, and decide whether to terminate or attempt recovery.

-Each exit message type carries the termination reason in its `Reason` field.
-The reason tells you what happened: normal shutdown (`gen.TerminateReasonNormal`), abnormal crash, panic (`gen.TerminateReasonPanic`), forced kill (`gen.TerminateReasonKill`), or network failure (`gen.ErrNoConnection`).
+The process-level exit messages carry the termination reason in a `Reason` field.
+The reason tells you what happened: normal shutdown (`gen.TerminateReasonNormal`), abnormal crash, panic (`gen.TerminateReasonPanic`) or forced kill (`gen.TerminateReasonKill`).
 This context lets you make informed decisions about how to react.

+`gen.MessageExitNode` is the exception: it carries only `Name`, the node that went away.
+A lost connection has no reason to report beyond itself.

 The framework provides linking methods for different identification schemes. `LinkPID` takes a process identifier and links to that specific process instance.
 When it terminates, you receive `gen.MessageExitPID`. `LinkProcessID` links to a registered name rather than a specific instance.
 If the process terminates or unregisters the name, you receive `gen.MessageExitProcessID`. `LinkAlias` works with process aliases - termination or alias deletion triggers `gen.MessageExitAlias`.

 You can also link to node connections with `LinkNode`.
 If the connection to the specified node is lost, you receive `gen.MessageExitNode`.
 This is useful for processes that can't operate when a particular remote node is unavailable.

-The generic `Link` method accepts any target type and dispatches to the appropriate typed method.
-Use it when the target type varies, or use the specific methods when you know the type.
+The generic `Link` method takes four target types and dispatches to the typed method for each: `gen.PID`, `gen.ProcessID`, `gen.Alias`, and `gen.Atom` - which it reads as a **registered name on the local node**, not as a node name.
+Anything else returns `gen.ErrUnsupported`. `Monitor`, `Unlink` and `Demonitor` behave the same way.

+That means node and event targets are not reachable through the generic form: `Link(gen.Atom("other@host"))` looks for a local process registered under that name and fails with `gen.ErrProcessUnknown`, and `Link(gen.Event{...})` returns `gen.ErrUnsupported`.
+Call `LinkNode` and `LinkEvent` directly.

 ### The Unidirectional Nature